 Food that don’t contain wheat, rye, barley or spelt or ingredients made with these grains are naturally gluten free.
-(You can find out the Other Names for Gluten by Clicking HERE)

 You already buy many of them.
 Fruits and vegetables, eggs, milk, cheddar cheese, rice and grits are all naturally gluten free.
-A more complete list of gluten free foods can be found HERE.

 Sandwiches seem to be a regular part of the North American diet.
 They’re usually an easy meal if you’re on a budget.
 Unfortunately, gluten free bread isn’t as inexpensive as that giant loaf of white gluten-filled bread and so sandwiches disappear from the menu.
 Instead of bread sandwiches, try using an inexpensive, naturally gluten free corn tortilla to hold your sandwich filling (Always read labels!!
 Very rarely corn tortillas will contain wheat.
 They’re usually marketed as “soft” corn tortillas).
 Try a “naked” sandwich with no bread at all (this works best for burgers or meat), Make egg or tuna salad and use it as a vegetable dip.
 Or make a “bowl” using rice as a base and putting your sandwich fillings on top.

 Trade in that Pasta